 Jennifer Schlader, CSW

-Jen began working at Journey Healing Centers as an Associate Counselor in October of 2014.
-She completed her studies at the University of Utah Social Work program and is a Certified Social Worker working towards her license.
-Jen has experience working with individuals with developmental disabilities and working with individuals suffering from substance abuse involved in the criminal justice system and seeking reunification with their children.
-She provided counseling services at a therapeutic daycare center to children with attachment and trauma injuries, and helped parents learn skills to improve their relationship with their children.
-Jen has done PRN work at an Inpatient Hospital treating individuals seeking treatment for mental health and substance abuse.
-At Journey, Jen provides guidance to clients on therapeutic assignments and facilitates Psychoeducational and Relapse Prevention groups.
+Jennifer has been with Journey Healing Centers since October 2014.
+She completed the University of Utah Social Work program and is a certified social worker currently working towards her license.
+Jennifer has experience treating individuals with developmental disabilities and people suffering from substance abuse issues who’ve been involved in the criminal justice system and are seeking reunification with their children.
+She’s also provided counseling services to children with attachment and trauma injuries and helped parents learn skills to improve their relationship with their children.
+Jennifer has worked in inpatient hospital settings, treating individuals with mental health and addiction issues.
+Some of Jennifer’s duties at Journey include helping clients with therapeutic assignments and facilitating psychoeducational and relapse prevention groups.

 Operations Manager/Alumni Coordinator